vivster7/pubscan/README.md

 # Pubscan

 Pubscan is a tool to analyze internal APIs of Python packages.
-It's built on top of [ruff](https://github.com/astral-sh/ruff).
+It's built from a fork of [ruff](https://github.com/astral-sh/ruff).

+## Development
+See crates/ruff_api_analyzer/README.md

 ## Example